When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 You may apply for advanced credit once you have been accepted into the program.
 Advanced Credit can be Transfer Credit (for completed post-secondary courses), Credential Recognition (for completed certificates, diplomas or degrees) or PLAR (Prior Learning Assessment and Recognition).

-- You must have completed the course or program no more than 5 year(s) ago
+- You must have completed the course or program no more than 5 years ago unless a formalized articulation agreement is in place

 - You must have a minimum mark of C- in the course(s) or program